hjbahng/cyclereward/README.md

     <img src="images/teaser.jpg" width="1000px">
 </p>

 CycleReward is a reward model trained on preferences derived from cycle consistency.
 Given a forward mapping $$F:X \rightarrow Y$$ and a backward mapping $$G: Y \rightarrow X$$, we define cycle consistency score as the similarity between the original input $$x$$ and its reconstruction $$G(F(x))$$.
 This score serves as a proxy for preference: higher cycle consistency indicates a preferred output.
 This provides a more scalable and cheaper signal for learning image-text alignment compared to human supervision.
-We construct CyclePrefDB, a large-scale preference dataset comprising 866K comparison pairs spanning image-to-text and text-to-image generation, with an emphasis on dense captions and prompts.
-Trained on this dataset, CycleReward matches or surpasses models trained on human or AI feedback.
+We construct CyclePrefDB, a preference dataset of 866K comparison pairs across image-to-text and text-to-image tasks focusing on dense captions.
+Trained on this dataset, CycleReward matches or surpasses models trained on human or GPT4V feedback.

 ## Quick Start
-Run `pip install cyclereward`.
-The following Python code is all you need.
+Install with pip:

+`pip install cyclereward`

-The basic use case is to measure the alignment between an image and a caption. **A higher score means more similar, lower means more different**.
-We release three model variants: `CycleReward-Combo`, `CycleReward-I2T`, `CycleReward-T2I`.
+Use CycleReward to measure the alignment between an image and a caption (higher is better).
 ```python
 from cyclereward import cyclereward
 from PIL import Image